robinmattern/FRDocs_dev01-robin/Setup/fr0305_Setup-Data-Server-Ubuntu.md

 ----
-### 4. Login as nimdas remotely from your local PC with MySQL Shell. --Don't save the password-- 0:05
+### 4. Login as nimdas remotely from your local PC with MySQL Shell.
+0:05
 ----
 1. From Windows command prompt enter the following: (Use your Vultur server IP address)